-- 2 heads roasted garlic
+- 2 whole heads roasted garlic

 - 1 15.5-oz can chickpeas, liquid reserved

-- 6 tbsp reserved chickpea liquid
+- 6 tablespoons reserved chickpea liquid

-- 6 tbsp olive oil
+- 6 tablespoons extra-virgin olive oil

-- 1/4 tsp ground black pepper
+- ¼ teaspoon ground black pepper or to taste

 Nutritional information is provided as an estimate.
 As it can vary due to many factors (brands used, quantities, etc.), we cannot guarantee its accuracy.